soul4kills/userChrome/README.md

 Only works with Sidebery installed - Sidebery Extension Required
 https://github.com/mbnuqw/sidebery

-Confirmed to work with Firefox 132-136.0.2
+Compatible with Firefox 137 as of 2025/04/03
-Not Compatible with Firefox 137 (Minor Impact on Media Queries, will fix when I get a chance)
+Not Compatible with Firefox 136.0.2 and below

 ## Features:
 - Autohide Main Toolbar